qbits/component/README.md

 This is a direct port of https://github.com/stuartsierra/component for Pixie.

 Nearly complete but it's a work in progress.
-Nearly all of the tests from the original repo run.
+Nearly all of the tests from the original repo run, minus the exception handling sugar.

-There are a few things not supported due to pixie internals such as nested systems, and the error/exception helpers but this will be fixed in the next few days.

 ## Copyright and License